 He pried himself upright again with the cane, labored aft, and tumbled into one of the tiny staterooms.
-Soon a series of softer sounds rose against the keen hum of the hard-driven geodynes: whistle and flutter and sob and moan-the snore of Giles Habibula.
+Soon a series of softer sounds rose against the keen hum of the hard-driven geodynes: whistle and flutter and sob and moan, whistle and flutter and sob and moan-the snore of Giles Habibula.